luming-zou/Yaoer-BSA/README.md

+# Yaoer-BSA
+Scripts for identifying Bt resistant locus in FAW.

 # Dependencies for the scripts
 + python3
 + R 3.6
 + samtools 1.11
 + ggplot2 3.4.2
 + vcftools 0.1.16

+# Produce fasta index for the reference genome
+Note: This fasta index file is required for subsequent delta-index analysis and manhattan plot.

+	samtools faidx REFERENCE.fa

 # Sample list and order
 + S01, bulk of reistant larvae